Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Extension to observable measurements

 and the total evolution time

 \end{proposition}

-It is instructive to contrast the generalized eigenvalue problem in \cref{eq:generalized_eig_prob} with that used in quantum subspace methods for eigenvalue estimation~\cite{Parrish2019QuantumFD,Huggins2020,Stair2020,Seki2021,Epperly2022,baek2023say,Kirby2024,Yoshioka2025}.
-According to the analysis in~\cite[Theorem 2.7]{Epperly2022}, if each entry of the projected Hamiltonian and overlap matrices is estimated using $N_s$ samples, then the statistical error per entry scales as $\mathcal{O}(N_s^{-1/2})$.
-The corresponding error in the eigenvalue of interest scales as $\mathcal{O}\left(N_s^{-1/(2(1+\alpha))}\right)$, where $0 \le \alpha \le \tfrac{1}{2}$ arises from a weighted geometric mean inequality for the projected matrices.
-Thus, the overall convergence can be slower than the standard shot-noise-limited scaling $\mathcal{O}(N_s^{-1/2})$ whenever $\alpha>0$.
-Moreover, the total error is further amplified by a factor of ${\rm poly}(D)$, where $D$ denotes the dimension of the subspace.
-In practice, $D$ is typically kept small to mitigate this amplification.
-In our setting, however, $D$ is approximately $\max(L,R)$ multiplied by the number of $\{t_n\}$’s, which is usually very large.
-Our error bound, in contrast, is largely insensitive to this subspace dimension.
-We can even afford to measure each experiment indexed by $t_n$ once and still achieves the shot-noise-limited scaling.
-This robustness arises because the singular value truncation in~\cref{eqn:truncated_matrix} ensures that the right-hand side of~\cref{eq:generalized_eig_prob} is well conditioned, thereby avoiding the instability caused by inverting ill-conditioned overlap matrices and reducing the sample complexity.
+{We note that the constant in~\cref{prop:observable} depends on polynomially on $p^{-1}_{\min}$, as seen from the proof in Appendix~\ref{sec:ana_ob}.
+Here, we assume $p_{\min} = \Omega(1)$ to avoid this amplification factor and only focus on the scaling with respect to $\epsilon_O$ and $\Delta$.} It is instructive to contrast the generalized eigenvalue problem in \cref{eq:generalized_eig_prob} with those arising in quantum subspace methods for eigenvalue estimation~\cite{Parrish2019QuantumFD,Huggins2020,Stair2020,Seki2021,Epperly2022,Baek2023,Kirby2024,Yoshioka2025}.
+According to~\cite[Theorem 2.7]{Epperly2022}, if each entry of the projected Hamiltonian and overlap matrices is estimated using $N_s$ samples, then the statistical error per entry scales as $\mathcal{O}(N_s^{-1/2})$.
+The corresponding error in the eigenvalue of interest scales as $\mathcal{O}\left(N_s^{-1/(2(1+\gamma))}\right)$, where $0 \le \gamma \le \tfrac{1}{2}$ arises from a weighted geometric mean inequality for the projected matrices.
+Thus, the convergence can be slower than the shot-noise-limited scaling $\mathcal{O}(N_s^{-1/2})$ whenever $\gamma>0$.
+Moreover, the error bound in~\cite{Epperly2022} includes additional amplification factors that depend polynomially on the subspace dimension $D$ {(the dimension of the data matrix)}; in practice, $D$ is therefore typically kept small. {In our setting, the generalized eigenvalue problem in \cref{eq:generalized_eig_prob} involves an $L\times R$ matrix, so the relevant dimension is $D=\max(L,R)$.
+In the regime of \cref{prop:observable}, $L$ and $R$ are constants, and improved accuracy is obtained by increasing the maximal evolution time $T_{\max}$ and the number of samples used to estimate each matrix entry, rather than by enlarging the data matrix dimension.}